Common Divorce Mediation Questions

 Does mediation require a lawyer?

-Mediation doesn’t necessitate a lawyer; actually, part of the benefit of mediation is the lack of a lawyer and the associated legal fees.
+Mediation doesn’t necessitate a lawyer; actually, part of its benefit is the lack of a lawyer and the associated legal fees.
 On the other hand, you may want to hire a lawyer as a consultant to provide advice throughout mediation in which is substantially more inexpensive than hiring a lawyer to take your case to court.
 Additionally, a lawyer should typically be consulted to discuss the outcome of the mediation and any settlement.

 How long does mediation generally take?

 Usually, a lot of mediation cases only last a couple of days.
 This is partly due to mediation being less cumbersome than going to court, but also since people that usually take smaller cases to mediation and save other, large, convoluted claims for the courtroom.
-Larger business and divorce/custody mediation might last considerably longer – possibly weeks – but this is still a lot faster than conventional litigation.
+Larger business and divorce/custody might last considerably longer – possibly weeks – but this is still a lot faster than conventional litigation.

 What does a mediation process usually look like?